10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 7. Location independence vs. timezone dependency

-When you work in a different location and timezone from your clients/ employer it can get tricky.
+As a digitalnomad when you work in a different location and timezone from your clients/ employer it can get tricky.
 I taught children in China, I was contracted to work certain hours and I couldn’t easily change this.
-That meant I would have to double check the time difference when I moved to a new location so I wasn’t having to get up in the middle of the night to teach.
+That meant I would have to double-check the time difference when I moved to a new location so I wasn’t having to get up in the middle of the night to teach.

 8 Travel slow or pay the price

-I honestly don’t know how some people travel constantly and work remotely!
+I honestly don’t know how some digital nomad lifestyle are fast-paced in travel while working remotely!

 Like seriously, please tell me your secret!?

-After a few months of being constantly tired and struggling to meet deadlines, I figured out I needed to slow down.
+After a few months of being constantly tired of my nomad living and struggling to meet deadlines, I figured out I needed to slow down.

 Slow.